warmech/lisa-lisadac/README.md

 This project aims to reproduce Neville & Steele's DAC expansion card for the Apple Lisa (via MacWorks) which provided audio functionality similar to the Macintosh sound hardware.
 The LisaDAC does not, however, produce 100% compatibility with Mac sound hardware and, as such, has a reduced/degraded audio output when compared to a Macintosh.
 In some cases, calls made in MacWorks to what would be the Mac's sound hardware when using a LisaDAC may result in MacOS/MacWorks crashing.

+## Creator Commentary (10 February, 2025)

+Daris A. Nevil, the original creator of this hardware, has generously provided some high-resolution scans and commentary on the history and design of this card.
+These can be found in the [neville_and_steele](neville_and_steele) directory in the root of this repository.
+Many thanks to Mr. Nevil for reaching out and providing these!
+It was a pleasure hearing from you.

 ## ROM Version

 Both version 1.0 (v1_0.BIN) from the Neville & Steele card and 1.1 (v1_1.BIN) from the newer LDAC reproduction are included with this repository.
 These ROM dumps should be programmed on a 2716 EPROM or other compatible device.